avdata99/yaasr/README.md

 # Yet Another Audio Stream Recorder

-Audio stream recorded and static DB for radio stations **Why?** Because other tools are (probably, [is not clear](https://github.com/mgaitan/radiocut_downloader/pull/18#issuecomment-526191324)) not availabe to use.
+Audio stream recorded and static DB for radio stations.
+**Why?** Because other tools are (probably, [is not clear](https://github.com/mgaitan/radiocut_downloader/pull/18#issuecomment-526191324)) not availabe to use.

 ## Install